-Guyana Kaieteur Falls is the number one tourist attraction in this lush country.
 But what makes it so special?
 What are the reasons to visit Kaieteur Falls?

 Deep within the Amazon Region lies the Kaieteur Falls.
 Watching a river plummet off the edge of a 250m cliff, blasting 1140 metric tons of water is as incredible as it sounds.

 Guyana Kaieteur Falls are the world’s highest single-drop falls.
-Being able to see it with minimal tourists around, it is the off the beaten path adventure everyone is searching for.
+Being able to see it with minimal tourists around, it is the off-the-beaten-path adventure everyone is searching for.
 The size of the waterfall varies in the wet and dry seasons.
-Our visit here was during the dry season and we still found the waterfalls impressive.
+Our visit here was during the dry season, and we still found the waterfalls impressive.

 So it’s a scenic flight and a visit as well.